…The primary reason I spent most of my life poor and bad with money is because I grew up in poverty.

 This is the biggest reason I stopped giving useful advice to my family.
 In case you missed it, I’ll tell you a little about myself.
 I was:

-- Born in the ghetto
+- Born in the projects

 - (Effectively) raised by a single parent